mamun2519/CS50/scratch-pogramming/redme.md

 ## What is unary

 A unary operation is a mathematical operator that has only one operand, or input.
 This is in contrast to binary operations, which use two operands.
 Examples of unary operations include negation, incrementing, decrementing, and complementing.

+## what is bit and byte

+A bit is the smallest unit of digital information, while a byte is a larger unit of digital information made up of eight bits.